Find out why office design is so important when it comes to keeping things productive.

 It might not be making the headlines, but the art of ergonomics has undergone a quiet revolution in the last twenty years or so.
 From remastered Herman Miller chairs to properly engineered sit stand desks, it’s never been easier for staff to crack on with their tasks in comfort.

 It’s great to create a home from home for staff, but it’s also crucial that it’s a place where things get done.
-This means establishing an environment that’s suitably equipped whilst at the same time promoting a general sense of wellbeing.
+This means establishing an environment that’s suitably equipped whilst at the same time promoting a general sense of belonging and comfort.

-Studies have revealed that poor office is design has health implications.
+Studies have revealed that poor office is design can impact upon productivity and morale.
 Specifically, dark and noisy workspaces produce more stress than quieter and lighter ones.
 Similarly, a traditional open-plan layout creates a veritable breeding ground for colds.

 This all translates to more time off, which translates to a complete plummet in productivity.